Review a list of where we collect VAT and steps on how to verify your exemption.

 Your country's tax laws determine if you're required to register for VAT, or if you qualify for a VAT exemption.
-We can't advise on your VAT requirements.
-If you are a VAT-registered or VAT-exempt business, and have documentation, you can submit that information to us (review the section below regarding Irish businesses):
+We can’t advise on your VAT requirements.
+If you are a VAT-registered or VAT-exempt business, and have documentation, you should submit that information to us (review the section below regarding Irish businesses):

-- For organizations in Switzerland, follow these steps to manually submit an exemption request
+- For organizations in Switzerland, follow these steps to manually submit your VAT exemption information

-Note: If you’re a Squarespace customer based in Ireland, you do business with Squarespace Ireland Ltd. We must collect VAT from your payment regardless of your VAT registration status, unless you provide a valid VAT ID.
-If you have a valid VAT ID, you may be entitled to reclaim the VAT.
-To learn about this process, visit Reclaiming VAT.
+If you’re a Squarespace customer based in Ireland, or Switzerland, you do business with Squarespace Ireland Ltd. We need to collect VAT from your payment regardless of your VAT registration status, unless you provide a valid VAT exemption certificate.
+If you have a valid VAT registration, it's possible you can reclaim the VAT from your local tax authorities.
 You can also add a business name and VAT ID to have it displayed on your invoice.